stepandordiai/stepandordiai/README.md

 - 💞️ I’m looking to collaborate on cool projects that will bring me fresh knowledge and new opportunities to go forward to make websites simple and better in using for people needs
 - 📫 How to reach me: stepandordiai@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: gym enjoyer!
+- ⚡ Fun fact: sometimes i play games on ps4 (nickname @Heeeyooo_)
+- ⚡ Fun fact 2: GYM ENJOYER!

 <!---
 heeeyooo/heeeyooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.